 12-12-1856 Cherbourg, FRA – 5-5-1913 Paris, FRABack to Artist IndexView Artists Paintings

-Henry Moret began his military service in 1875.
-Jules La Villette, his commander in Lorient, who first noticed his artistic talents, introduced him to Ernest Corroller, a drawing teacher and marine painter.
-Corroller taught him the art of landscape painting as practiced by masters such as Corot and Courbet, enabling him to register at the École des Beaux-Arts in Paris where in 1876 he studied under Rudolf Lehmann, Jean-Léon Gérôme and later, from about 1880, under the history painter Jean-Paul Laurens.
+The life of Henry Moret up until he is nineteen remains somewhat of a mystery when began his military service in 1875.
+His commander in Lorient region, Colonel Jules La Villette, noticed his artistic talents and introduced him to Ernest Corroller, a drawing teacher, and marine painter.
+Corroller taught him the art of plein-air landscape painting as practiced by masters such as Corot and Courbet.
+He registered at the École des Beaux-Arts in Paris after finishing his military service in1876, where he studied with Rudolf Lehmann, Jean-Léon Gérôme and later, from 1880, under the history painter Jean-Paul Laurens.

-Henry Moret first exhibited at the Paris Salon in 1880, presenting La plage de Locqueltas à marée basse; côte de Bretagne.
-He maintained contacts with Corroller, often returning to Brittany.
-In 1888, he arrived in Pont-Aven which had begun to attract a number of artists including Ernest de Chamaillard, Émile Jourdan, and Charles Lavant, with Paul Gauguin playing the leading role.
-Moret was one of the first painters to move to nearby le Pouldu which soon became the new center of attraction for the Pont-Aven artists.
-His work began to show signs of Symbolism, probably as a result of Gauguin's influence.
+Henry Moret had his first exhibit at the 1880 Paris Salon, with his oil painting La Plage de Locqueltas à Marée Basse; Côte de Bretagne (The Beach at Locqueltas at Low Tide; Coast of Brittany.
+He maintained contacts with his teacher and friend Corroller, often returning to Brittany to paint.
+In 1888, he arrived in Pont-Aven which had begun to attract a number of artists including Ernest de Chamaillard, Émile Jourdan, and Charles Lavant, with Paul Gauguin the leader of the group.
+Moret was one of the first painters to move to nearby Le Pouldu.
+Soon followed by other Pont-Aven artists.
+As a result of Gauguin's influence, Moret work began to show signs of Symbolism.

-After Gauguin left the area in 1891, Henry Moret began to develop his own style.
-In 1895, he established a fruitful relationship with Paul Durand-Ruel who maintained a number of galleries in Paris, London and New York, with an emphasis on Impressionism.
-During their relationship, Henry Moret completed over 600 paintings, many of which were exhibited in Paris and New York leading to a growing clientele for his work.
-Moret also exhibited seven of his Breton paintings at the Salon des Indépendants.
-After 1900, Moret became more immersed in Impressionism, applying small flecks of paint to his work rather than the broad strokes favored by the Pont-Aven artists.
+After Gauguin left the area in 1891 to sail to Tahiti, Henry Moret began to develop his own style.
+In 1895, he met and established a relationship with the most famous art dealer in France, Paul Durand-Ruel who maintained a number of galleries in Paris, London, and New York, with an emphasis on Impressionism artists.
+Henry Moret completed over 600 paintings, many of which were exhibited in Durand-Ruel's Paris and New York galleries, leading to a growing clientele for his work.
+Moret also exhibited seven of his Breton paintings at the Salon des Indépendants, the leading show for new artwork.
+After 1900, Moret became more devoted to the Impressionist style but with a change, applying small strokes of paint to his work rather than the broad strokes favored by the Pont-Aven artists.

-Influences: Ernest Corroller, Rudolf Lehmann, Jean-Léon Gérôme, Jean-Paul Laurens
+Artists Influencing Henry Moret: Ernest Corroller, Rudolf Lehmann, Jean-Léon Gérôme, Jean-Paul Laurens.